Children of mental illness, part 2

 Quote from My Beautiful Genome: Exploring My Genetic Future One Gene at a Time, by Lone Frank, Oneworld Publications, Oxford, 2011.

-Encountering the dark matter of mental illness
+Meeting the dark matter of mental illness

 In the first pages of Lone Frank’s My Beautiful Genome, I discovered that what has always been a mystery is indeed still a mystery.